-Expensive Material: The handle is made from a super-strong weather-resistant thermoplastic material made in USA that will not break.
+Special Material: The handle is made from a super-strong weather-resistant thermoplastic material made in USA that will not break.
 This top quality material is provided by a large plastics company in Florida.
 This special material (HDPE) is non-toxic (Type 2) and also recyclable (even approved by FDA for use in kitchens and food handling equipment).
 It was selected to ensure that the handle will never break under normal use with dogs up to 100 lbs each or 300 lbs total.
 The material is at least five times stronger than the best hardwood.
 Wood is much cheaper but very brittle across the grain.
 A wooden handle could snap easily.
 When walking multiple dogs by yourself you never want the handle to suddenly break (or be worried it will break).

 The handle is a real timesaver as you can now walk 2, 3 or 4 dogs by yourself instead of needing two walks or a second person to help you every time.
 This may save you 200 or more extra walks per year.
 In addition, walking with the UTurn handle is also surprisingly fun!
 Because it is enjoyable you, your spouse or partner may also start walking your dogs more often!
 That happened to us: From 2 or 3 walks per week with 2 people we now walk them every day mostly with one person.

 The handle will last for many years and without maintenance.

 (Our cost breakdown: Material & machining is 25% of the handle's price.
 Packaging + free shipping + 15% Amazon fee totals 30% of the price.
 Taxes/licenses/insurance+labor+tools approx. 20%, yearly charity donations 2%, misc. office expenses 2%.
-Net approx. $7.85 per handle for re-investment in equipment and new products).
+Net approx. $7.90 per handle for investment in equipment and development of new products).

 11. Why is the handle so large and bulky?